-• Any amounts included on lines 3, 4 or 5 that represent your share of the factors passed through from partnerships.
+- Any amounts included on lines 3, 4 or 5 that represent your share of the factors passed through from partnerships. - For financial institutions only, the amount of intangible property listed on line 1d.

 Completing Form M8A (continued)

 • If the tax year is a short tax year, subtract the amount of the average value of tangible property that is excluded because of prorating for a short tax year.
 The amount excluded for a short year is determined by multiplying M8A, column A, line 1 by the fraction: